 The provisions of Clause 14 (Limitation of Liability) of the main body of the Retail Energy Code shall apply on an Equivalent Basis, so that each party's liability in respect of this Access Agreement is limited as each Party's liability is limited in respect of the Retail Energy Code.

-he provisions of Clause 21 (Force Majeure) of the main body of the Retail Energy Code shall apply on an Equivalent Basis, so as to give RECCo the benefit of Force Majeure relief in respect of the User's rights of access under this Access Agreement.
+The provisions of Clause 21 (Force Majeure) of the main body of the Retail Energy Code shall apply on an Equivalent Basis, so as to give RECCo the benefit of Force Majeure relief in respect of the User's rights of access under this Access Agreement.